The Essence of Fly Fishing

 As fly fishers we try to cast a fly in the most proper way by using a specially tapered fly line.
 We want to catch fish with it.
 The difficult and spooky fish make us improve our fly casting technique and widen our knowledge about the target fish and their environment.
 With no doubt the fishing itself, the attempt to catch fish, is the motor that keeps us motivated in developing all our skills that are necessary to become a successful fly angler.
 I started fishing at a very early age and after having gone through the basic school of fishing with all its facets from ground baiting to spin fishing and even big game I finally got hooked on fly fishing in 1978.
 That's a long time ago and although I have fished so many waters around the world and have caught so many beautiful trophies I still get curious if not to say nervous like a child before Christmas if it gets to fish a new water which I have never fished before, especially if it is said to be a really good one.
 Flies are tied, books about it are read, locals are contacted in advance and maybe friends are sought after who have fished the water before.

-When it gets to fish waters with no or difficult/limited access Google Earth is a nice tool we can use to feel right at the river and study it right from our living room.
+When it gets to fish waters with difficult/limited access Google Earth or Maps is a nice tool we can use to feel right at the river and study it from our living room.
 I am a fisherman, a real fisherman, much more than I am a fly caster although I am meanwhile known for my fly casting abilities more or less around the globe.
 The only reason why I became a quite acceptable fly caster is because there were always good fish around which had chosen a stand which was quite difficult to fish and required a good technique to get the chance to get a take.
 I was quoted several times for having said that the more difficult a fish is to catch for me the more valuable it is for me and the fish which I cannot catch with all my experience is the most valuable one.
 This is still true because from this fish I can learn a lot.
 There is always something you can learn.
 You can study its habits, its feeding rhythms, its prey, to better handle water currents or to develop an even better way of presentation to ... finally get the take you are waiting for.
 After having caught such a fish after hours, days or weeks I feel really grateful for having got the chance to learn a bit more about a certain species.

 There were many articles published about the pros and cons of barbless(or bent down barb) fishing.
 There are also those who argue that a micro barb would harm a fish less.
 I believe a fish does not care too much about our little hooks in their mouth and I am sure that they do not feel pain or stress in the way we feel them all.
 But if you have to hold your fish longer than necessary in your hands, if you have problems to get the hook out of his mouth even after several attempts, then the fish skin will not be the same any more and you can believe me that this can lead to infections which can kill it.
 If you hook yourself, your guide or your friend during a fishing trip in the wild you will soon recognize that the release works much better with a barbless hook.
 A fish which is not hooked well gets away anyway with or without a barb.